San Diego Annulment Attorneys

 - File your forms with the county clerk.
 You will be required to pay a court fee or request a fee waiver.
 During this step, you may also request temporary orders for protection from domestic violence, child support and visitation, bill payments, or other motions.
 You will want to speak to an attorney first to review these specific forms and discuss the next steps to take in these scenarios.

 - Serve your papers to your spouse or partner to inform them that you are filing for an annulment.
 The California courts will not approve an annulment unless this step is complete.
 Papers must be served by someone who is 18 or older and is NOT you.
 You may have a friend, relative, county sheriff, or process server deliver the forms.
 Once the forms have been served, you must wait 30 days for your spouse or partner to respond to the court.

 - Request a court hearing to make your case before a judge.
 Your partner or spouse will also have the opportunity to attend the court hearing and contest the annulment.
 Following the hearing proceedings, the judge will make a decision regarding your annulment.

 When filing for an annulment, it is important to know that issues such as child support and custody, establishing paternity, property division, or temporary protection from domestic violence should be handled by a family law attorney.
 Each case is different and will require expert counsel to ensure a smooth transition for you through the annulment process.

 Invalid marriages are relatively rare.
 If you qualify for an annulment, however, there are benefits to applying for one rather than a divorce.
 After an annulment, you may claim single status, and do not have to categorize yourself as "divorced."
-Mattis Law, A.P.C., has handled numerous annulments in our over four decades of being family law attorneys in San Diego.
+Mattis Law, A.P.C., has handled numerous annulments in our years of being family law attorneys in San Diego.
 We have the experience and the knowledge to help you ascertain whether or not you have a case for annulment.
 Contact our San Diego office online or by telephone at (858) 328-4400.